 - Assisted toe raises.
 If you can only move one foot, this exercise can help you strengthen your other ankle.
 First, place your strong foot underneath your affected one.
 Then, use your good foot to lift up your weak foot.
 Make sure you keep your heel on the ground at all times.
 Finally, lower the foot back down.
 Repeat ten times.

-Passive foot drop exercises can also help improve blood flow and prevent contractures.
+Passive foot drop exercises can also improve blood flow and may prevent contractures.

 3. Functional Electrical Stimulation

 If passive exercise does not seem to work for you, functional electrical stimulation (FES) might help.